 Most Ljubavi, Serbia

 This is one of the most remarkable love lock bridges in the world and also in the town.
 This is the place where history started back in 100 years at least.

 Yeah, you read it right!
 Almost 100 years ago!
 This place carries the Serbian tale of Nada and Relja.
-But should keep in mind that you’re going to read a tragic script.
+But should keep in mind that you’re going to read a tragic story.

-After the incident, Women of Vrnjačka Banja in Serbia started a ritual that writing the name of them and their beloved on a padlock and affixing it to the railing and then through the key in the river.
-The women empathized the story of Nada and her sacrifice as well as to protect their love for eternity.
+After the incident, the Women of Vrnjačka Banja in Serbia started a ritual that writing the name of them and their beloved on a padlock and affixing it to the railing and then through the key in the river.
+The women empathized with the story of Nada and her sacrifice as well as to protect their love for eternity.
 They used to lock their padlock in the place where Relja and Nada used to meet each other.

 So whoever you’re commemorating or not commemorating this doesn’t matter in the first place.
 We’re only giving you the information and the rest is up to you.
 In this area, there also have around 15 more love lock bridges but Most Ljubavi is special since it carries the historical starting.

 Pont des Arts Bridge: Love Lock Bridge, Paris

-Pont des Arts Bridge is also a pedestrian bridge which is situated in France.
-At first, the bridge was established at the beginning of the 19th century and the rebuilt between 1981 and 1984, after collapsed 60 meters in 1979.
+Pont des Arts Bridge is also a pedestrian bridge which is located in France.
+At first, the bridge was established at the beginning of the 19th century and rebuilt between 1981 and 1984, after it collapsed 60 meters in 1979.
 Now the bridge is situated between the Institut de France and the Louvre.

-Apart from the historical story about love and relationship, this bridge also has its significant history that is the Pon des Arts Bridge/Passerelle des Arts is the first Iron Bridge in Paris.
+Apart from the historical story about love and relationship, this bridge also has its significant history is the Pon des Arts Bridge/Passerelle des Arts is the first Iron Bridge in Paris.
 People come over here on holidays to enjoy the cathartic beauty with their beloved and hang the padlocks while taking selfies.

 Unbelievable, isn’t it?

 Brooklyn Bridge, New York (Best love lock bridge locations)

 Brooklyn Bridge is the earliest roadway bridge in the United States.
 This bridge is also a hybrid cable-stayed or suspension bridge in New York City which is 50% longer than any other suspension bridge that was made before Brooklyn Bridge.
 The construction of the bridge had been started in 1869 and took time to be finished till 1883.

-The person who was directly involved in this project is John Augustus Roebling, a German immigrant who had worked as a bridge and road builder for the Prussian government.
-He also had a real-life suffering to come up with the idea to make the bridge.
+The individual who was directly involved in this project is John Augustus Roebling, a German immigrant who had worked as a bridge and road builder for the Prussian government.
+He also had real-life suffering to come up with the idea to make the bridge.
 He started initiatives to make the idea feasible after crossing the East River where he had taken a ferry across and that ended up stuck in the ice.

-The Department of Transportation disclosed that recently visitors also tie the hair bands, shoelaces and even headphones to the bridge.
+The Department of Transportation disclosed that recently visitors also tie the hair bands, shoelaces, and even headphones to the bridge.

 Around 34,200 little locks are time-consuming to remove and it will also cost about $100,000 a year to remove the litters from the bridge.
 So the Department of Transportation (DOT) decides to create an awareness campaign by posting warning signs for visitors.
 The authority has forbidden visitors to leave anything on the bridge and if they do it as well they will be fined $100 for violating the city administrative code.

 Hohenzollern Bridge is not different in practicing the lovelock ritual than any other love lock bridge.
 You can see the millions of padlocks are clasped on the railing as the token of everlasting love.

 It is presumed that the people of Cologne, Germany started practicing the tradition in 2008.
-They practice the ritual in the same conventional way the other country people used to do and the place is as charming as every love bridge is.
+They practice the ritual in the same conventional way people of the other countries used to do and the place is as charming as every love bridge is.

 N Seoul Tower, Seoul, South Korea